CP1401/Practicals/prac_07/README.md

 # main_4()
 ```

-For each program write what you found to be the problem... and solution if you can figure it out.
+For each program, write what you found to be the problem... and the solution if you can figure it out.
 Note that *"problem"* and *"solution"* are different things.
-Example, if restarting your PC makes it run faster, that's just a (temporary) solution, not what problem was causing it to run slowly.
+Example, if restarting your PC makes it run faster, that's just a (temporary) solution, not what problem was
+that caused it to run slowly in the first place.

 Write your answers at the bottom of `questions.txt` in a section like below:
 ```